ghpaetzold/LEXenstein/README.md

 Download the [resources](http://www.quest.dcs.shef.ac.uk/lexenstein/LEXenstein_resources.tar.gz) used in the examples from the LEXenstein Manual!

+You can also download a lighter, but limited, pack of resources [here](http://www.quest.dcs.shef.ac.uk/lexenstein/LEXenstein_resources_lite.tar.gz).

 # License:

 LEXenstein is distributed under the LGPL v3.0 license.